Welcome To CEC A Family Medicine Doctor in Uniondale that Accepts Medicaid

 Prevention of Childhood Obesity

-Contact Charles Evans for a Family Medicine Doctor in Uniondale that Accepts Medicaid
+Contact CEC Health Center for a Family Medicine Doctor in Uniondale that Accepts Medicaid

 The Benefits of Getting a Good Night’s Sleep

 We all know that getting a good night’s sleep is essential, but did you know there are some significant benefits to getting enough shut-eye?
 Here are a few reasons you should ensure you get enough rest every night.
-If you’re looking for a good night’s sleep, contact the Charles Evans Center, a Family Medicine Doctor in Uniondale that Accepts Medicaid today!
+If you’re looking for a good night’s sleep, contact the CEC Health Center, a Family Medicine Doctor in Uniondale that Accepts Medicaid today!

 - Sleep improves memory.
 Studies have shown that people who get enough sleep have better memories than those who don’t.
 This is because sleep helps to consolidate memories and makes them easier to recall later on.